dubious-developments/UnSHACLed-server/README.md

 ## Instructions

+How to upgrade the server:

+  1. Patch the server using `./patch-server.sh path-to-UnSHACLed-client`
+  2. Install the server using `sudo ./install-server.sh`
+  3. Reload the server using `sudo ./reload-server.sh`

+How to manage the server:

-to start: `sudo service nginx start`
+  * to start: `sudo ./start-server.sh`

-to stop: `sudo service nginx stop`
+  * to stop: `sudo ./stop-server.sh`